-We’ll start with the most famous encounter among the bunch: the WrestleMania X ladder match to crown an undisputed Intercontinental Champion.
+We’ll start with the most famous encounter: the WrestleMania X ladder match to crown an undisputed Intercontinental Champion.

 In September of 1993, Shawn Michaels was suspended for testing positive for steroids (something he never admitted to).
 He was stripped of his Intercontinental Championship on television and sent away for a while.

-Not long later, Jerry Lawler would run into some legal problems, and Shawn would sub in for Lawler at Survivor Series 1993 in a match against Bret Hart and his brothers Owen, Bruce, and Keith.
+Not long later, Jerry Lawler ran into some legal problems, and Shawn would sub in for Lawler at Survivor Series 1993 in a match against Bret Hart and his brothers Owen, Bruce, and Keith.

 While Shawn was away, “The Bad Guy” Razor Ramon would go on to win the vacated Intercontinental title.
 This put the two men on a collision course toward one of the greatest WrestleMania matches of all time.